ianmay/aws_hello_world/README.md

    uri                     = aws_lambda_function.hello_world_lambda.invoke_arn
 }
 ```
-The Lambda isnt going to let the api invoke it by default though!
-Lets fix that by adding in the relavent permissions
+The Lambda isn't going to let the API invoke it by default though!
+Let's fix that by adding the relavent permissions

 ```terraform
 resource "aws_lambda_permission" "LambdaApiGatewayPermission" {